LyunKi/lyunki-blog-source/source/_posts/daily-English.md

 n.[C] The `stalk` of a flower, leaf, or fruit is the thin part that joins it to the plant or tree. n.[VAR] A `spice` is a part of a plant, or a powder made from that part, which you put in food to give it flavour. adj.
 An `eminent` person is well-known and respected, especially because thay are good at their profession.

+## 2022/10/25

+In the revolutionary's poem, he used the `metaphor` of fire to represent hatred.
+Many of your suggestions have been `incorporated` in the new plan His career as a `playwright` had an `auspicious` start n.[C] When there is not enought of something, your `ration` is the amount that you are allowed to have. n.[U] `Trash` consists of unwanted things or waste material such as used paper, empty containers and bottles, and waste food. adj.
+A `mischievous` person likes to have fun by playing harmless tricks on people or do things they are not supposed to do.
+v.
+If you `sacrifice` something that is valuable or important, you give it up, usually to obtain something else for yourself or for other people.